Fat-Pork-Belly/hz-oneclick/docs/README.md

 See [Configuration file locations](config.md) for how to locate active config files and common paths with placeholders.

+## Troubleshooting

+See [Troubleshooting](troubleshooting.md) for common startup failure checks and fixes.

 ## Default install paths (placeholders)

 | Purpose | Example path | Notes |